Karush2807/Karush2807/README.md

 - 🌱 I’m currently learning **Django, Machine Learning and Generative AI**

-- 👯 I’m looking to collaborate on **Machine Leanring and Django Projects**
+- 👯 I’m looking to collaborate on **Machine Learning and Django Projects**

 - 💬 Ask me about **Supervised Learning**